stummjr/doc.scrapinghub.com/collections.rst

     $ curl http://storage.scrapinghub.com/collections/78/s/my_collection/foo/value
     bar

-Filtering, pagination and meta parameters work the same as in the items API.
+Filtering, pagination and meta parameters work the same as in the :ref:`items-api`.
 However, there is an additional filter that allows efficient filtering on key prefixes::